Towards Reliable Connectivity: Measurement-Driven Assessment of Starlink and OneWeb Non-Terrestrial and 5G Terrestrial Networks: Single-Connectivity Evaluation

-In the suburban scenario (see Fig.~\ref{fig5}(b)), there is a generalized statistical improvement in terrestrial and non-terrestrial solutions.
+In the suburban scenario (see Fig.~\ref{fig7}(b)), there is a generalized statistical improvement in terrestrial and non-terrestrial solutions.
 While the median values are comparable between the urban and suburban scenarios, there is an improvement in network reliability reflected in the improved CEDF tail distribution.
 Specifically, the downlink OWD is reduced from values of 352 ms (Op.~A) and 323 ms (Op.~B) in the urban environment to 99 ms (Op.~A) and 204 ms (Op.~B) in the suburban environment for 99.99\% reliability.
 Regarding OneWeb and Starlink, the loss of coverage probability decreases from 19\%/21\% (urban DL/UL) and 12\%/17\% (urban DL/UL) to 2\%/2\% (suburban DL/UL) and 3\%/3\% (suburban DL/UL), respectively.
-These results indicate an improvement in radio conditions that enhances connectivity across all four interfaces.
+Taking a closer look at Fig.~\ref{fig7}(b), the OWD DL CEDF for OneWeb in the suburban scenario exhibits a bimodal behavior characterized by two latency clusters at around 55-60~ms and 95-100~ms, respectively.
+This behavior is consistent with handover dynamics between different ground stations, as previously reported in~\cite{SOTA_PAN_3}.
+Similar bimodal latency patterns have been associated with changes in gateway routing, where traffic is dynamically forwarded through geographically distributed ground stations.
+In our measurements, this behavior can be attributed to the connection of OneWeb satellites to different European ground stations (see Section~II), which leads to different latency clusters.
+Note that these patterns are not as noticeable in urban and rural environments, as they are dominated by the NLoS condition and signal blockage, which intrinsically modifies the latency distributions, generating long tails without a clear bimodal behavior.
+Overall, the previous results indicate an improvement in radio conditions that enhances connectivity across all four interfaces compared to the urban scenario.
 In the case of cellular networks, the improvement in LoS conditions and lower building density enable improved network KPIs despite the lower number of base stations per~km$^2$.
 In the case of satellite networks, the lower number of obstacles on the horizon also leads to a notable improvement in LoS conditions and, consequently, connectivity.
 It is noteworthy that when the horizon is mostly clear, as it is the case for the suburban environment compared to the urban scenario, the performance between the two satellite networks tends to become more homogeneous.
 Therefore, the redundancy provided by the larger number of satellites in Starlink is no longer as relevant.